leandro-santos-abreu/base-template-poc/README.md

 # base-template-poc
-Base template used by me to create Prove Of Concepts
+Base template used by me to create Proof Of Concepts